mik-laj/discovery-api/gen_data/release_notes_md/healthcare_docs_release_notes.md

 #  Release notes

-**Beta**

-This product or feature is in a pre-release state and might change or have limited support.
-For more information, see the [ product launch stages ](/products#product-launch-stages) .

 This page documents production updates to Cloud Healthcare API.
 Check this page for announcements about new or updated features, bug fixes, known issues, and deprecated functionality.